MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/applyfilter-macro-action.md

 # ApplyFilter Macro Action

 **Applies to**: Access 2013 | Office 2013

 You can use the **ApplyFilter** action to apply a filter, a query, or an SQL WHERE clause to a table, form, or report to restrict or sort the records in the table, or the records from the underlying table or query of the form or report.
 For reports, you can use this action only in a macro specified by the report's **OnOpen** event property.

 > [!NOTE]
-> <P>You can use this action to apply an SQL WHERE clause only when applying a server filter.
-A server filter cannot be applied to a stored procedure's record source.</P>
+> You can use this action to apply an SQL WHERE clause only when applying a server filter.
+A server filter cannot be applied to a stored procedure's record source.

 ## Setting